jim-easterbrook/Photini/src/doc/manual/map.rst

 ..
 This is part of the Photini documentation.
-   Copyright (C)  2012-21  Jim Easterbrook.
+   Copyright (C)  2012-22  Jim Easterbrook.
    See the file ../DOC_LICENSE.txt for copying conditions.

 Geotagging
 ==========

 The map tabs allow you to set the location of where a photograph was taken.
-Photini currently uses four different map providers: Google, Bing, Mapbox, and OpenStreetMap (OSM).
+Photini currently uses three different map providers: Google, Bing, and Mapbox/OpenStreetMap.
-All four tabs have similar functionality, but have different styles and levels of detail.
+All three tabs have similar functionality, but have different styles and levels of detail.
 Google, Bing, and Mapbox also offer aerial (or "satellite") photography.

 .. image:: ../images/screenshot_130.png